BSc (Hons) Sports Therapy

 What will I study?

-Over the three years you’ll spend at BNU, you’ll learn about human anatomy, health and exercise physiology, therapeutic interventions and data analysis.
-In your final year, you’ll also work closely with your personal tutor to dive more deeply into an area you’re passionate about to deliver your final dissertation project.
+You will also learn about human anatomy, health and exercise physiology, therapeutic interventions and scientific research and how they influence sports therapy, graduating with an understanding of current knowledge but also its limitations.
+In your final year, you’ll work closely with your personal tutor to dive more deeply into an area you’re passionate about and deliver your final dissertation project on a subject of your choice.

 The staff on this course are what drew me to BNU.
 Their passion for the subject really shows and it’s comforting to know that the course modules are all relevant and carefully selected.Katy Wiltshire